hgimonet/Interactive-Lab-Hub/Lab 2/README.md

 After that git will ask you to login to your github account to upload.

+See `timer.py`.
+Push the A button to start or stop the timer, the B button to lap, and both buttons to reset.

 ## Part F.
 ## Make a short video of your modified barebones PiClock

 **Take a video of your PiClock.**

+TODO

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+- I wanted to make a digital hourglass, but after some research, the coding required would be extensive
+- Use nobs and sound output to make a timer that rings
+- maybe something similar to the t-rex obstacle course on google chrome?
+-